 The root of the conflict lay in the strategic border region of Shinano Province.
 As Shingen expanded northward from Kai into Shinano, he directly threatened Uesugi interests and those of smaller clans allied with Kenshin.
 The contest for control of the Kawanakajima plain, a fertile area at the confluence of the Sai and Chikuma rivers in northern Shinano, became the focal point of their rivalry.
 Control of this plain offered access to vital trade routes and a staging ground for further expansion into the Kantō region.
+The plain itself was a natural crossroads, connecting the Japan Sea coast to the interior highlands, making it strategically invaluable.

 Major Battles and Strategies: The Art of War in Practice